As a security company,

 Fluid Attacks assigns the roles to them,

-providing them with the
+providing them with the ability to assign

-minimum required permissions
+the minimum required permissions

 to other members of their team.

 hacker, admin, releaser, escaper,

 Every application we use must have user-granular authorization settings to grant minimum-privilege policy at all times.
 Some examples are as follows:

 These two tools are widely used within